Fishing cat (Prionailurus viverrinus) S.E. Asia, Captive

 Impact of the Future For Nature Award

-With the FFN Award prize money Tiasa will:
+With the FFN Award prize money Tiasa has:

-• Set up multiple education programmes for different levels, including a programme focussed on school children from indigenous fishing communities to create local stewards for nature in Chilika.
+• Set up multiple education programmes for different levels, including a programme focused on school children from indigenous fishing communities to create local stewards for nature in Chilika.

 "A young woman developing a globally significant conservation initiative, starting in the outskirts of Kolkata City, sounds very improbably, and yet this is what Tiasa has achieved.
 She is multi-talented, and her programme covers community engagement, campaigning, law enforcement, collaborating with government agencies, scientific research and rigorous monitoring. "